gavinlyonsrepo/ER_OLEDM1_CH1115_PICO/README.md

 ### SPI

 Hardware SPI.
-The hardware SPI speed is set at 8MHz you can increase this if necessary by changing OLEDbegin method arguments.
+The hardware SPI speed is set at 8MHz you can increase this if necessary by changing OLEDSPIsetup method arguments.
 Spi0 is used in example files but can be changed by passing a different SPI channel.

 ### Fonts